shailesh-ladumor/one-signal/README.md

 ### Update User

-for Update a user’s properties, tags, and subscriptions, use the `updateUser` method by calling, for $params you can refer [here](https://documentation.onesignal.com/reference/update-user#body-parameters)
+For update a user’s properties, tags, and subscriptions, use the `updateUser` method by calling, You can refer [here](https://documentation.onesignal.com/reference/update-user#body-parameters) for more detail about $params

 ```injectablephp
     OneSignal::updateUser($onesignalId, $aliasId, $params);